tiagoCuervo/PAMELI/README.md

 `python run.py --problem DTLZ2`

 ## Results
-PAMELI vs. KRVEA on the DTLZ problem set:
+PAMELI vs. KRVEA on the DTLZ problem set (from left to right and from top to bottom: DTLZ1, DTLZ2, DTLZ3, DTLZ4, DTLZ5, DTLZ6 and DTLZ7):

 ![](PAMELIvsKRVEA.png)